Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

 \section{Regular Univariate Models and Conjugacy}

-In most of our Bayesian matrix decomposition developments, we express the models with univariate distributions.
-While in the Gaussian model, we also apply multivariate distributions.
-In this section, we provide rigorous definitions for common univariate distributions and their conjugate priors.
-Table~\ref{table:common_distributions} provides an overview of the topics covered in this section.
-Additionally, with special considerations, we also discuss the multivariate Gaussian distribution and its conjugacy in the next section.
+In most of our Bayesian matrix decomposition models, we formulate the likelihoods using univariate distributions.
+However, in the Gaussian case, we also make use of multivariate distributions.
+In this section, we provide rigorous definitions of common univariate probability distributions and their conjugate priors.
+Table~\ref{table:common_distributions} summarizes the topics covered here.
+Additionally, with special attention to its unique properties, we discuss the multivariate Gaussian distribution and its conjugacy in the following section.

-\begin{definition}[Gaussian or Normal Distribution] A random variable $\rx$ is said to follow the Gaussian distribution (a.k.a., a normal distribution) with mean and variance parameters $\mu$ and $\sigma^2>0$, denoted by $\rx \sim \normal(\mu,\sigma^2)$ \footnote{Note if two random variables $\ra$ and $\rb$ have the same distribution, then we write $\ra \sim \rb$.}, if
+\begin{definition}[Gaussian or Normal Distribution] A random variable $\rx$ is said to follow a \textit{Gaussian distribution} (or a \textit{normal distribution}) with mean $\mu$ and variance $\sigma^2>0$, denoted $\rx \sim \normal(\mu,\sigma^2)$ \footnote{Note if two random variables $\ra$ and $\rb$ have the same distribution, then we write $\ra \sim \rb$.}, if its probability density function is